Alkxs/Alkxs/README.md

 ---
 ### :rocket: About Me
 ---
-- :wave: I'm Alex Lauri, a self-taught web-developer currently
+- :wave: I'm Alex Lauri, a self-taught web-developer
 -  👨‍💻 I'm getting my hands dirty by practising React.js, following the React course on Scrimba
 -  🤓 I’m working on "Full Stack Open 2022 course made available by the University of Helsinki, main focus on single web page application using ReactJS
 -  👯 I’m looking to collaborate to open source projects to contribute, expand my knowledge and find a community